NicklasXYZ/gleam_stats/README.md

 # stats

 A Gleam project for generating and working with random numbers.
+Documentation is available on [Github Pages](https://nicklasxyz.github.io/stats/)

 ## Quick start